Serg-Norseman/GEDKeeper/projects/GKcli/MCP_TOOLS_en.md

 - `--mcp` - option to run the CLI application in MCP server mode; basic and mandatory.
 - `--pure` - option to use only tools for working with standard GEDCOM structures and records.
 - `--tde` - option for the `Tool Discovery & Execution` operating mode, for maximum savings on system prompt tokens.
+- `--rag` - option to enable Retrieval-Augmented Generation tools for parsing historical documents with archaic spelling.

 ---